Susan Collins: Third term

 In 2009, Collins played a role in removing $870 million in pandemic flu funding from a $787 billion stimulus package.
 She said she had done so on procedural grounds: "It is the regular appropriations process that is the appropriate vehicle for considering funding for many of these programs that, while worthwhile, do not boost our economy."

 In April 2010, Collins and Senator Joe Lieberman issued a subpoena seeking documents and interviews associated with the American government's investigation into the conduct of investigators during their interactions with Nidal Hasan before the Fort Hood shooting.
 The Pentagon announced that the Obama administration would not authorize Senate investigators to question intelligence agents who reviewed e-mails between Hasan and an extremist Islamic cleric before the shooting.
 Collins and Lieberman issued a statement accusing the Departments of Justice and Defense of refusing "to provide access to their agents who reportedly reviewed Major Hasan's communications with radical extremist cleric Anwar al Awlaki and to transcripts of prosecution interviews with Hasan's associates and superiors, which DOD already provided to its internal review."

 Collins, right, stands near President Barack Obama as he signs the repeal of Don't Ask Don't Tell.

 In May 2010, Collins and Snowe were the only two Republicans to vote for an unsuccessful Democratic measure that would have prevented bailouts, highlighted financial products of complexity and toughened consumer protection.

-In February 2013, Collins announced her opposition to the confirmation of Chuck Hagel for United States Secretary of Defense, citing her belief that Hagel's "past positions, votes and statements [do not] match the challenges of our time."
+In February 2013, Collins announced her opposition to the confirmation of Chuck Hagel as Secretary of Defense, citing her belief that Hagel's "past positions, votes and statements [do not] match the challenges of our time."
 The announcement came as a surprise, as Collins was considered a possible supporter of his nomination, and it occurred while the nomination was being filibustered.
 The filibuster on Hagel's nomination was defeated, and he was confirmed later that month.

 In May 2013, following a report that the Internal Revenue Service had put additional scrutiny on conservative groups, Collins said the revelation "contributes to the profound distrust that the American people have in government" and added that she was disappointed that Obama "hasn't personally condemned this and spoken out".

 In April 2014, the Senate debated the Minimum Wage Fairness Act (S. 1737; 113th Congress).
-The bill would have amended the Fair Labor Standards Act of 1938 (FLSA) to increase the federal minimum wage to $10.10 per hour over two years.
+The bill would have amended the Fair Labor Standards Act of 1938 to increase the federal minimum wage to $10.10 per hour over two years.
 The bill was strongly supported by Obama and many Democratic senators but strongly opposed by Republicans in the Senate and House.
 Collins tried to negotiate a compromise bill that centrist Republicans could agree to but was unable to do so.